What is EDI? Electronic Data Interchange

 Conclusion

-Understanding the role of Electronic Data Interchange (EDI) in supply chain management gives us an idea of how data transmission is critical for modern business operations.
+Understanding the role of Electronic Data Interchange (EDI) in supply chain management helps us appreciate how data transmission is critical to modern business operations.

 This pivotal technology provides the foundation for efficient communication between various computer systems.